aerogear/aerogear.org/docs/specs/aerogear-security-offline/index.md

 AppCache or Server

-JavaScript is a completely different environment from native platforms, implement caching on the client side would be silly once we have solutions already implemented for years.
-Developers willing to cache data with JavaScript, must stick Server Caching or AppCache, even if it's [a douchebag](http://alistapart.com/article/application-cache-is-a-douchebag).
+JavaScript is a completely different environment from native platforms.
+Implement caching on the client side would be silly once we have solutions already implemented for years.
+Developers willing to cache data with JavaScript, must stick Server Caching or AppCache — even if it's [a douchebag](http://alistapart.com/article/application-cache-is-a-douchebag).

 ## Encrypted Storage